 Bedwetting may return, in spite of successful treatment.
 If this is the case, the same treatment can be started over again.
 Yet there will always be children who continue to wet their bed.

 - Always let the the child try to pee before going to bed.
 If it doesn’t, that’s okay.
-The point is that the child gets the chance to relax for a moment on the toilet.
+The point is that the child gets the chance to relax on the toilet for a moment.

 - Explain on a quiet moment once again that it is the intention that the bed stays dry.